nabchar/show-explorer/README.md

        |-- variables.scss          # color and size variables
 ```
 For this project, given it's limited scope and size, I chose to keep component specific styling rules separate from component subdirectories.
 I would anticipate that as the application began to grow and more components were added, it would make sense to move to a CSS in JS / style component approach.

+## UI
+I've largely followed the designs, while adding a few unique components.

+**Navigation**
+I envisoned the tiled navigation component as a tool for exploring different VICE shows easily by name.

+Possible future improvements include:
+- centering view on tile that is currently selected when you first land on the page
+- enable infinite scroll
+-

+**Main Content**
+In addition to displaying the image of the show and it's meta data, I've added two navigation arrows to easily allow the user to explore more.
+Possible future improvements include:
+- Clicking on these clicks sometimes results in FOUC, so perhaps consider adding a styling or a loader to address.

+**Layout**
+CSS Grid makes it easy to keep the Layout fluid and responsive.
+Possible future improvements include:
+- The `horizontal` breakpoint included in the design specs leaves the navigation a bit too large for my liking on a tablet view.
+I'd likely add a tablet specific breakpoint to configure things more appropriately to each screen size.

+## Error Handling
+I've made use of React 16's new `componentDidCatch` lifecycle method to streamline user experience and handle possible edge cases.

+For example, try navigating to `http://localhost:8888/?id=100`.
+Previously, this invalid query string would have unmounted the entire application.
+Now, we can catch that error and render as silly, but useful error component that allows the user to navigate back to more useful content.